sassoftware/iot-kubernetes-monitoring-esp/README.md

 </td></tr></table>

 [&#11014;](#top) Top
-# Conclusion
+## Conclusion

-Creating and managing Viya 4 environments can present some challenges, especially when they require to be installed and configured across a variety of Cloud providers.
-This tutorial shows how this task can be eased through the use of Viya_Manager, a tool designed to shield administrators from the complexities that come from having to deal with unique proprietary infrastructures.
-By using templates, Viya_Manager allows for each installation to be customized to meet different kinds of requirements.
-Moreover, Viya_Manager provides a central point of administration that makes it easier to apply changes to both the cloud infrastructure and the Viya software that runs on it.
-The result is the ability to stand up Viya 4 environments using a fraction of the time they required in the past thanks to the flexibility offered by this solution.
+Ad-hoc monitoring of Viya4 SAS ESP resources can be tedious and time consuming.
+This tutorial shows how this task can be eased through the installation of the SAS ESP Monitoring stack, an add-on to the Viya4 Monitoring solution SAS provides for the monitoring of the whole Viya system.
+The SAS ESP stack gives system administrators metrics to accurately measure CPU usage and memory consumption.
+Real-time and historical log information is also made available at the individual project level to help debug any issues a project might encounter during its execution.
+The result is a faster monitoring of SAS ESP resources to help troubleshoot issues before they reach the potential to negatively affect the overall performance of the environment.

 [&#11014;](#top) Top
-# Contributing
+## Contributing

 This project does not accept contributions.

 [&#11014;](#top) Top
-# License
+## License

 This project uses the SAS License Agreement for Corrective Code or Additional Functionality.
 Please see license file for additional detail.

 [&#11014;](#top) Top
-# Additional Resources
+## Additional Resources

 * [SAS Viya Orders CLI](https://github.com/sassoftware/viya4-orders-cli)
 * [SAS Viya 4 Deployment](https://github.com/sassoftware/viya4-deployment)